 ⧫There are a lot of straw options, including going strawless, but these all put the onus on your guests to adjust to your choice.
 Going with glass straws is the elegant solution that shows you care about both the environment AND your guests' experience.

 How should ToMA glass straws be washed?

 Our glass straws are easily cleaned in a dishwasher.
-We include a dishwasher-safe caddy (or two) with each complete package.
+We include a dishwasher-safe caddy with each business collection or orders of 100 straws or more.
 Simply place your used straws in the caddy, and wash them along with your other glassware.